agentbigman/Agentbigman.github.io/_blog/valley_of_flowers_and_hemkund.md

 The best thing about Himalayas is you don't need to carry a big water bottle or buy bottled water.
 You can drink water from any flowing stream or taps setup by Uttarakhand Government.
-Its water is probably cleaner than that bottled water.
+It's probably cleaner than that bottled water.

 ![Pushpavati